Tintín Márquez

-Bartolomé "Tintín" Márquez López (born 7 January 1962) is a Spanish former professional footballer who played as an attacking midfielder, currently manager of Qatar Stars League club Qatar SC.
+Bartolomé "Tintín" Márquez López (born 7 January 1962) is a Spanish former professional footballer who played as an attacking midfielder.
+He is currently manager of Qatar Stars League club Qatar SC.

 His career was closely associated to Espanyol, as both a player and coach.

 Playing career

 Born in Barcelona, Catalonia, Márquez was nicknamed after the comic book character Tintin for his similar hairstyle.
-He signed for RCD Español in early 1980, and played exclusively in his native region during his 15-year professional career.
-After two loans, at UE Sant Andreu and CE Sabadell FC, he was definitely promoted to the first team in the 1982–83 season, making his La Liga debut on 4 September 1982 by coming on as a late substitute in a 1–0 home win against Racing de Santander.
+He signed for Español in early 1980, and played exclusively in his native region during his 15-year professional career.
+After two loans, at Sant Andreu and Sabadell, he was definitely promoted to the first team in the 1982–83 season, making his La Liga debut on 4 September 1982 by coming on as a late substitute in a 1–0 home win against Racing de Santander.

 Márquez played six full campaigns with the Pericos, always in the top flight.
-His best year was 1985–86, when he scored ten goals in 32 matches to help his team to the 11th position, including a hat-trick on 20 April 1986 in a 5–3 home victory over FC Barcelona; he was also part of the squad that reached the final of the 1987–88 UEFA Cup, but took no part in the competition after falling out of favour with manager Javier Clemente.
+His best year was 1985–86, when he scored ten goals in 32 matches to help his team to the 11th position, including a hat-trick on 20 April 1986 in a 5–3 home victory over Barcelona; he was also part of the squad that reached the final of the 1987–88 UEFA Cup, but took no part in the competition after falling out of favour with manager Javier Clemente.

-Márquez signed with UE Figueres in the 1988 off-season, going on to spend five of his six years in the Segunda División and appear in the promotion playoffs in 1992.
-He retired at the age of 33, after a spell in the Segunda División B with CE Europa.
+Márquez signed with Figueres in the 1988 off-season, going on to spend five of his six years in the Segunda División and appear in the promotion playoffs in 1992.
+He retired at the age of 33, after a spell in the Segunda División B with Europa.